Taxation in the United Kingdom

 In the United Kingdom, taxation may involve payments to at least three different levels of government: central government (HM Revenue and Customs), devolved governments and local government.
 Central government revenues come primarily from income tax, National Insurance contributions, value added tax, corporation tax and fuel duty.
-Local government revenues come primarily from grants from central government funds, business rates in England, Council Tax and increasingly from fees and charges such as those for on-street parking.
+Local government revenues come primarily from grants from central government funds, business rates, Council Tax in Great Britain or domestic rates in Northern Ireland, and increasingly from fees and charges such as those for on-street parking.
 In the fiscal year 2023–24, total government revenue was forecast to be £1,139.1 billion, or 40.9 per cent of GDP, with income taxes and National Insurance contributions standing at around £470 billion.

 History

 A uniform Land Tax, originally introduced in England during the late 17th century, formed the main source of government revenue throughout the 18th century and the early 19th century.